Good Food, Healthy Hospitals

 • Reduce or eliminate high-fat, high-sodium, and high-sugar foods

-• Reduce or eliminate high-sugar beverages and limit artificially sweetened beverages
+• Reduce or eliminate sugar-sweetened beverages and limit artificially sweetened beverages

 • Increase plant-based options and whole grain foods